pippim/pippim.github.io/programs/homa.md

 - *Turn Off* - turn off the device
 - *Move device Up* - move the device up in the display order
 - *Move device Down* - Move the device down the display order
-- *Help* - Open a new browser window and navigate to this webpage
+- *Help* - Open a new browser window and navigate to appropriate section in this webpage
 - *Close menu* - Close the popup menu.
 The same result achieved by moving mouse out of the menu and left-clicking.

 Some devices such as a *Sony TV* and a *Bluetooth LED* have extra right-click popup menu options.

 ### Sample Right-Click Popup Menu